Accuracy-Robustness Trade Off via Spiking Neural Network Gradient Sparsity Trail: Evaluation and analysis

 As demonstrated in the benchmarking results presented in Section~\ref{benchmark}, we observe that undefended SEW-ResNet exhibit a notable degree of adversarial robustness, achieving performance comparable to SOTA defense methods but Spiking-ResNet does not exhibit the same behavior.
-This raises a fundamental question: \textit{Why do SNNs demonstrate such inherent robustness in the absence of explicit defense mechanisms?}
+This raises some fundamental questions: \begin{itemize} \item \textit{Why do SNNs demonstrate such inherent robustness in the absence of explicit defense mechanisms?} \end{itemize}

-We hypothesize that this phenomenon arises from the inherent sparsity of input gradients in SEW-ResNet , which in turn reduces the efficacy of adversarial perturbations.
-Supporting this hypothesis, prior work \citep{liu2024enhancing} has shown that SNN show strong resistance against random perturbation at significant scale, where the distance between random vulnerability and adversarial vulnerability can be upper bounded by the sparsity of the input gradient as:
+We hypothesize that this phenomenon arises from the inherent sparsity of input gradients in SEW-ResNet, which in turn reduces the efficacy of adversarial perturbations while also make small scale perturbation to yield stronger effect.
+Supporting this hypothesis, prior work has shown that the strength of adversarial attacks can be upper bounded by the sparsity of the input gradient.
+Specifically, \citet{liu2024enhancing} established the following theoretical bound: \begin{theorem}[\citet{liu2024enhancing}] Suppose \( f \) is a differentiable SNN by surrogate gradients, and \( \epsilon \) is the magnitude of an attack, assumed to be small enough.
+Given an input image \( \mathbf{x} \) with corresponding label \( y \), the ratio of adversarial vulnerability \( \rho_{\text{adv}}(f, \mathbf{x}, \epsilon, \ell_{\infty}) \) and random vulnerability \( \rho_{\text{rand}}(f, \mathbf{x}, \epsilon, \ell_{\infty}) \) is upper bounded by the density of input gradient \( \nabla_{\mathbf{x}} f_y \) as: